ghc/ghc/docs/users_guide/glasgow_exts.rst

 preprocessor output is not easy.
 Modules intended for both GHC and the preprocessor must observe some additional restrictions:

--  The module must import :base-ref:`Control.Arrow <Control-Arrow.html>`.
+-  The module must import :base-ref:`Control.Arrow.`.

 -  The preprocessor cannot cope with other Haskell extensions.
 These would have to go in separate modules.